Indonesia says in early talks with Tesla on potential investment

 Ayodhia Kalake, a senior official at the Coordinating Ministry for Maritime and Investment, said Tesla had reached out to the government informally about a possible venture, but he did not specify what it had in mind.

-"We need further discussion with Tesla," he said, adding that Indonesia has a number of incentives for investment in EVs.
+"We need further discussion with Tesla," he said, adding that Indonesia has a number of incentives for investment in electric vehicles.

 Tesla did not immediately respond to a Reuters email seeking confirmation.

-Indonesia last month said it had secured a deal to build a lithium battery plant in the country with South Korean LG Chem Ltd and China's Contemporary Amperex Technology Ltd (CATL) .
+Indonesia last month said it had secured a deal to build a lithium battery plant in the country with South Korean LG Chem and China's Contemporary Amperex Technology.

 Tesla is looking to ramp up production of trucks and solar projects and its boss Elon Musk earlier this year urged miners to produce more nickel and offered "giant", long-term contracts if mined "efficiently and in an environmentally sensitive way".

-While EVs are expected to help reduce global carbon emission, activists are concerned that production of EV parts and increased mining may damage the environment.
+While electric vehicles are expected to help reduce global carbon emission, activists are concerned that production of parts and increased mining may damage the environment.

 An Indonesian nickel smelting project being built by China's Tsingshan Group and partners to produce battery-grade chemicals withdrew a request to dispose of waste in the ocean, a government official said on Friday.